FusionAuth/fusionauth-site/site/_drafts/fusionauth-example-react.md

 #### React

-A popular way to create a new React app is `create-react-app`.
+A popular way to create a new React app is the creatively named `create-react-app`.
 This basically handles everything for you and drops in plenty of boilerplate.
-If you use this tool, run it from the `fusionauth-example-react` root folder, because it creates a new directory.
+If you use this tool, run it from the `fusionauth-example-react` root folder, because it creates its own directory.

 ```zsh
 npx create-react-app client
 ```

-If you don't want the bloat, or if you just like to do everything yourself, check out the awesome [_Create React Project without create-react-app_](https://dev.to/vish448/create-react-project-without-create-react-app-3goh) by dev.to user Vishang.
+If you don't want the bloat, or if you're just stubborn and like to do everything yourself, I recommend the awesome [_Create React Project without create-react-app_](https://dev.to/vish448/create-react-project-without-create-react-app-3goh) by dev.to user Vishang.

 #### Express

-Our server will use Express, which is a Node framework that makes our lives a lot easier.
+Our server will use Express.
+If you haven't used it before, it's a Node framework that makes our lives a lot easier.
+I think a lot of devs who say they work in Node actually mean they work in Express.

+Install it like this:

 ```zsh
 cd server